 I view service as an integral part of faculty life, contributing to self-governing mechanisms in universities and within scientific disciplines, as well as in society.
 The following are highlights of my recent service adventures.

-For many years I’ve been an active member of the TPRC community – the premier organization, bringing together academic, industry and government leaders to discuss and debate critical policy issues in our evolving information society.
+For many years I’ve also been an active member of the TPRC community – the premier organization, bringing together academic, industry and government leaders to discuss and debate critical policy issues in our evolving information society.
 I serve on its board and have previously served as its chair.

 For science…From 2010-2012 I served as a Program Manager in the U.S. National Science Foundation, first in the Office of International Science and Engineering and next in the Office of Cyberinfrastructure.